hamogu/doc/source/examples/hetgplaw/hetgplaw.rst

    Simulated spectra for MEG order +1 and -1

    The MEG orders are shown as the red and orange line.
-They differ form one another because the effective area is different, e.g. the gaps between the ACIS chips fall on different wavelengths.
+They differ from one another because the effective area is different, e.g. the gaps between the ACIS chips fall on different wavelengths.
 The blue line is the best fit model for the spectrum shown in red.